azukov/uspas24-CR/Monday/Homework/README.md

-For HW4 laucnh VA wiht
+For HW4 launch VA with
 ```
 slit_va --debug --wedge 30 --si 1
 ```